Gluten Free Muesli Bars (Oat Free)

 Desiccated coconut – The coconut doesn’t give much of a coconut flavour to the bars, but it does add nice texture.

-Gluten free flour – I use my homemade gf flour blend but any gluten free flour blend is will work here.
+Gluten free flour – I use my homemade gf flour blend but any gluten free flour blend will work here.

 Coconut oil – This helps bind the ingredients and adds fat to help keep you full for longer.